 (3) Testing of emergency plant and generators hereby permitted may be carried out only for up to one hour in a calendar month, and only during the hours 09.00 to 17.00 hrs Monday to Friday and not at all on public holidays.

-Reason: As set out in S32 of Westminster's City Plan (November 2016) and ENV 7 (B) of our Unitary Development Plan that we adopted in January 2007.
+Reason: As set out in S32 of Westminster's City Plan (November 2016) and ENV 7 (B) of City Council’s Unitary Development Plan adopted in January 2007.
 Emergency and auxiliary energy generation plant is generally noisy, so a maximum noise level is required to ensure that any disturbance caused by it is kept to a minimum and to ensure testing and other non-emergency use is carried out for limited periods during defined daytime weekday hours only, to prevent disturbance to residents and those working nearby.

+23.

-No development approved by this planning permission shall commence until a strategy for maintaining, and improving (if necessary), the flood defences has been submitted to, and approved in writing by, the Local Planning Authority.
+No development shall take place until a strategy for maintaining, and improving (if necessary), the flood defences has been submitted to, and approved by, Westminster City Council.
 This strategy will include the following components:

 1. A condition survey of the existing river wall.